Powder River Basin Restoration

 The Powder River Basin Restoration (PRBR) program is a collaborative partnership to restore and enhance sage-grouse habitat on a landscape level in the Powder River Basin (PRB).

 Four Corners Lek, Powder River Basin, Wyo.

-- Build partnerships to restore habitat for the greater sage-grouse in large landscape or watershed.
+- Build partnerships to restore habitat for the greater sage-grouse on a large landscape or watershed level.

 - Integrate habitat improvement programs and projects implemented by partners to leverage funding to enhance sage-grouse habitat reclamation.

 - Facilitate the sharing of data/data collection methods, monitoring data/methods, and best management practices.

 The strategy of this initiative requires a coordinated effort which includes forming a consortium of landowners, industry, and agency partners who can integrate their respective habitat improvement programs with BLM efforts focused on reclamation of abandoned coalbed natural gas (CBNG) wells.
 The partnership will provide funding sources and technical assistance for a community-based approach to restoration that goes above and beyond regulatory or industry requirements with minimal to no-cost to landowners.
 The result of this coordinated effort will be to restore a larger landscape or watershed area rather than the smaller areas the BLM requires through the plug and abandon process.
 Partners will contribute technical expertise and/or financial support focused on the long-term reclamation of abandoned CBNG wells and their infrastructure.
 There will be an emphasis on restoring and enhancing sage-grouse habitat.
 Conserving and enhancing sage-grouse habitat also benefits many other species, as well as livestock forage production.
 By integrating the implementation of these independent programs, there are opportunities to leverage both the technical expertise and financial contributions so that greater results are achieved.